CoderDojo-Content/Beginner-HTML-CSS/en/making-a-menu.md

 1. Now that you've got a bunch of pages, a homepage, and links to get around, let's move the links to a menu bar at the top of the page, like many websites have.
 2. Just before the opening `<ul>` tag, press enter to create a new blank line, then on the new line type the following tag: `<nav>`.
-Notice how Trinket automatically adds in the closing tag for you?
-You can delete that for now.
+Trinket automatically adds in the closing tag for you, you can delete that for now.
 3. Just _after_ the _closing_ `</ul>` tag, press enter to go onto a new line, and type in the closing tag `</nav>`.
 4. Now, select your entire `nav` section and list by clicking just before the opening `<nav>` tag and dragging the mouse all the way until just after the closing `</nav>` tag, so that all of the text including the opening and closing tags becomes highlighted.
 Make sure all of the **angle brackets** `<` and `>` at the start and end are highlighted too! ![](/assets/ulSelected.png)
 5. You are going to **cut** this time instead of **copy**.
 Press and hold the **Ctrl** \(or **cmd**\) key and while holding it press the **X** key.
 The code will disappear but don't panic!